MT Urban and Community Forestry Grants: Program Development Grants

 The Urban & Community Forestry program offers grants to improve the health of community forests.

-Program Development grants are grants providing local governments funds to conduct tree inventories, develop an Urban Forest Management Plan, write a Tree Ordinance, or conduct an innovative urban forestry project.
+Program Development grants are grants providing local governments funds to build and develop their urban forestry programs.
+Projects may involve tree inventories, an Urban Forest Management Plan, revising a Tree Ordinance, or conduct an innovative urban forestry project.

 Program Development grants aim to enhance and improve upon a community’s urban forestry program.
 These grants will support goals identified by the Forest Service and DNRC for 2017, which include: